thomasaarholt/prism-em.github.io/installation.md

 *Note: If you receive an error like `ImportError: cannot import name core` but the installation process appeared to work, make sure to change directories out of the top level of the source code and try again.
 This occurs because the PyPrismatic package was built and installed globally, but if you are currently in the top level directory that contains the source code folder pyprismatic then python will attempt to use that incorrectly as the package.*

-<a name ="setting-cmake-options"></a>
+<a name ="setting-`CMake`-options"></a>
-## Setting CMake options
+## Setting `CMake` options

-All aspects of how `Prismatic` is compiled, such as whether or not to include GUI or GPU support, are controlled through CMake variables.
+All aspects of how `Prismatic` is compiled, such as whether or not to include GUI or GPU support, are controlled through `CMake` variables.
 There are at least four different ways to adjust these:

-If you are using the CMake GUI, then options are turned on/off with check boxes and paths are set by clicking browse and navigating to the file/folder of interest.
+If you are using the `CMake` GUI, then options are turned on/off with check boxes and paths are set by clicking browse and navigating to the file/folder of interest.

-If you are using the command line tool, `cmake`, then options are set with the `-D` (Define) flag.
-For example, to set `My_Variable` to 0 one would add `-DMY_VARIABLE=0` to the call to `cmake` (see the sections on enabling GUI or GPU support for more examples).
+If you are using the command line tool, `CMake`, then options are set with the `-D` (Define) flag.
+For example, to set `My_Variable` to 0 one would add `-DMY_VARIABLE=0` to the call to `CMake` (see the sections on enabling GUI or GPU support for more examples).

-There is also the hybrid "command-line GUI" option, `ccmake`, which provides an interactive way to adjust CMake options from the command line.
+There is also the hybrid "command-line GUI" option, `c`CMake``, which provides an interactive way to adjust `CMake` options from the command line.

-Finally, you can also directly edit a file called `CMakeCache.txt`.
-The first time you run CMake for a given project this special file will be created containing all of the option settings.
-Whenever you generate a project or Makefile, the options will be read for the `CMakeCache.txt` file, so options can be changed here directly.
+Finally, you can also directly edit a file called ``CMake`Cache.txt`.
+The first time you run `CMake` for a given project this special file will be created containing all of the option settings.
+Whenever you generate a project or Makefile, the options will be read for the ``CMake`Cache.txt` file, so options can be changed here directly.

-**_Note_**: Any time you change CMake options for a particular project you must regenerate the build files and recompile before the changes will actually take effect
+**_Note_**: Any time you change `CMake` options for a particular project you must regenerate the build files and recompile before the changes will actually take effect

 ### Enabling Double Precision